nmusaelian-rally/bugs-by-rel-created-before-start/README.md

-Defects by Release where CreationDate <= Release.ReleaseStartDate
+Defects by Release created before or on Release StartDate
 =========================

 ## Overview
 ![](pic.png)

+This app is available on an as-is basis.
+Rally Software does not provide any support for it.
 ## License

 AppTemplate is released under the MIT license.
 See the file [LICENSE](https://raw.github.com/RallyApps/AppTemplate/master/LICENSE) for the full text.